chaos-mesh/chaos-mesh/doc/faqs.md

 github.com/go-logr/zapr.(*zapLogger).Error
 ```

-* Cause: Chaos-mesh uses fuse to hijack I/O operations.
+* **Cause**: chaos-mesh uses fuse to hijack I/O operations.
 It fails if you specify an existing directory as the source path for chaos.
-This often happens when you try to reuse a persistent volume (PV) with the `Retain` reclaim policy to request a PVC resource.
+This often happens when you try to reuse a persistent volume (PV) with the `Retain` reclaim policy to request a PersistentVolumeClaims (PVC) resource.
 * Solution: In this case, use the following command to change the reclaim policy to `Delete`:

 ```bash